-Computing Services
+Computer Services

-The purpose of Academic Computing at Northeast State Technical Community College is to establish organization, procedures, and processes linking academic computing to the overall goals and purposes of the institution.
-The division provides services and assistance to students, faculty, and other academic personnel for the purposes of improving efficiency and effectiveness of job performance and student achievement.
-Academic computing provides assistance and information for academic areas relating to innovations in computing as well as a research source for students and faculty in the discovery, utilization and assessment of new technologies.
+The purpose of Computer Services at Northeast State is to establish organization, procedures, and processes linking computing services to the overall goals and purposes of the institution.
+The department provides services and assistance to students, faculty, and staff for the purpose of improving efficiency and effectiveness of job performance and student achievement.
+Computer Services also provides assistance and information for academic areas relating to innovations in computing as well as a research source for students and faculty in the discovery, utilization, and assessment of new technologies.